arda-pecel/Autonomous-Driving-Project/README.md

 Image Compressor method added for reduce memory usage on computer.
 This method uses linear algebra to compress image.<br>
 Other cars velocity, positions and acceleration considered in the strip changes.<br>
 In current situation software catchs only one car in the screen.
 Also distance measurement between other cars does not working properly. (some problems at dark colour cars for night drivings) <br>
+It does not effect the control system but system can not seperate moving and parking cars.<br>
 Test code has some repetitive functions and has to be optimized.